semaphoreP/codeastro/details.md

 # Workshop Details

+**This page is currently outdated and for the 2025 Code/Astro workshop**

 ## Agenda

 All dates and times are CDT (Chicago Time).
 Please note that the exact timing of the morning activities may change.